Bagerhat Sadar Upazila: History

 Khan Jahan Ali established a pargana named Khalifatabad here in 1429 AD, which covered Bagerhat, Khulna, Jessore, Satkhira and Barisal.
 The Sixty Dome Mosque was the central administrative place of the kingdom.
 He built a mint, several mosques, and excavated several lakes.

 During the Bangladesh Liberation War, Razakar Seraj Master killed 18 members of a family in the area.
 Battles between the Pakistan army and the Bangladeshi Freedom Fighters, the Mukti Bahini, were held at Panighat, Devir Bazar and Madhav Kathi.

 Geography

-Bagerhat Sadar has 45,527 households and a total area of 272.73 km2.
+Bagerhat Sadar has 64,022 households and a total area of 272.73 km2.
 Bagerhat Sadar Upazila is bounded by Fakirhat and Chitalmari upazilas on the north, Morrelganj upazila on the south, Kachua upazila on the east, Rampal and Fakirhat upazila on the west.
 The main rivers in the area are the Bhairab, Chitra, Daudkhali, Poylahar, and the Putimari.

 Demographics

+As of the 2011 Census of Bangladesh, Bagerhat Sadar upazila had 64,022 households and a population of 266,389.
+49,111 (18.44%) were under 10 years of age.
+Bagerhat Sadar had an average literacy rate of 63.58%, compared to the national average of 51.8%, and a sex ratio of 993 females per 1000 males.
+49,073 (18.42%) of the population lived in urban areas.

-As of the 1991 Bangladesh census, Bagerhat Sadar has a population of 235,848.
-Bagerhat Sadar has an average literacy rate of 49.9% (7+ years), compared to the Bangladeshi national average of 32.4%.
+As of the 1991 Bangladesh census, Bagerhat Sadar had a population of 235,848.
+The upazila had an average literacy rate of 49.9% (7+ years), compared to the Bangladeshi national average of 32.4%.

 Economy

 Health organization

-In Bagerhat Sadar, there is 1 250 bed government hospital bagerhat, 2 satellite clinics, 10 union health and family planning centers, 1 maternity clinic, 7 private clinics, and 2 nursing training schools.
+In Bagerhat Sadar, there is a 250-bed government hospital, 2 satellite clinics, 10 union health and family planning centers, 1 maternity clinic, 7 private clinics, and 2 nursing training schools.